rithmschool/react_curriculum/Unit-01/03-react_router.md

 registerServiceWorker();
 ```

 There are a few things to take note of here.
-First, we imported `BrowserRouter` as `Router`.
+First, we imported `BrowserRouter`.
 The `BrowserRouter`, as the name implies, is a router designed for the building dynamic pages in the browser.
 There are other types of routers you can import, but for now, the `BrowserRouter` is the only one we'll need.

-Second, notice that our `App` component is now a child of `Router`.
+Second, notice that our `App` component is now a child of `BrowserRouter`.
 It is important to take note that React Router expects exactly one child.
 Therefore whenever you use React Router, you will need to wrap your application in a Router just like the example above.

 ### HashRouter vs BrowserRouter